axisgroup/qExt/docs/qlik-extensions/anatomy.md

 when deploying an extension to a qlik server, the proper method is to compress the entire extension directory into a zip file, and then navigate to the extensions section of the qmc and import the zipped extension file. if there is already an extension deployed with the same name, it must first be deleted from the server using the delete button in the extensions section of the qmc

 on qlik sense desktop, the extension project simply needs to be placed at the folder location `C:\Users\[UserName]\Documents\Qlik\Sense\Extensions\`. any changes to the extension files will be reflected in the extension when the application page is reloaded

+check out the [next section](./why-qext.md) to see how qExt helps with setting up these projects and automating deployment